 Systems Design Interview: an Insider's Guide online course.
 The best resource I've found so far, and the one with the most diagrams.
 This resource is the same content as the book and was put together by a former senior engineer Alex Xu at Twitter, Apple, and Zynga.

 The course covers the most ground of all courses, is the cheapest, and the only one that does not charge monthly or annually.
-I've partnered with the author, Alex, and customers buying my book on software engineering resumes get a 40% discount on this course.
+I've partnered with the author, Alex, and customers buying the complete version of my book on software engineering resumes get a $10 discount on this course.